shirisha-1910/Devops-Implementation/README.md

 # 7. Continuous Integration and Deployment Automation

+## 1. Configuring GitHub Secrets

+we need to configure the following secrets in GitHub:

+- GitHub Token: Add a GitHub token to allow the pipeline to commit updates to the repository.
+This token should be added as a secret in our GitHub repository settings under the name TOKEN.

+- DockerHub Credentials:
+        - DockerHub Username: Add DockerHub username as a secret in GitHub under the name DOCKERHUB_USERNAME.
+        - DockerHub Token: Generate a token in DockerHub and add it as a secret in GitHub under the name DOCKERHUB_TOKEN.

+## 2. Code Changes Trigger Pipeline:

 The CI/CD pipeline automates the deployment process as follows:

-## Code Changes Trigger Pipeline:

 - Whenever changes are pushed to the GitHub repository, the pipeline is automatically triggered.
 This process includes:
 - Building the Docker Image: The pipeline rebuilds the Docker image with a new tag, which is generated based on the GitHub run ID.